sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 Do not begin the player-facing mystery unless the creator specifically asks to play-test it.

 When generating the public `.txt` file, make sure it behaves like a ready-to-run game prompt, not like a creator template or reference document.
 It should use authoritative text reference tables for characters and locations instead of in-game generated images.
+It should also include a short story-rich opening introduction after the player begins, so the case feels like a mystery story rather than only a logic puzzle.